Demographics of Honduras: Mestizos

 Mestizos (meaning mixed European and Amerindian) have been reported by the CIA World Factbook to be about 87% of the population of Honduras.
 As in other Latin American countries, the question of racial breakdown of a national population is contentious.
 Since the beginning of the 20th century at least, Honduras has publicly framed itself as a mestizo nation, along with other Latin American countries such as Guatemala or Mexico, ignoring and at times disparaging both the European component of the population and the surviving Amerindian population that was still regarded as "pure blooded".
 It's well known that many Hondurans of European or almost entirely Amerindian background consider themselves mestizo.

 Because of social stigmas attached, many Honduran people denied having African ancestry, and after African descended Caribbean workers arrived in Honduras, an active campaign to denigrate all people of African descent, made persons of mixed race anxious to deny any African ancestry.
 Hence official statistics quite uniformly under-represent those people who have ancestry in favor of a "two race" solution.

 A genetic admixture study focusing on kidney disease in Hispanic populations in the United States found an average genetic mix of 40% European, 39% Indigenous, and 21% African ancestry in the Honduran-American diaspora population, from a sample of 295 US residents who reported all four grandparents born in Honduras.
+Another genetic study, found that the genetic mix of the majority of Honduran mestizos is 58.4% European, 36.2% Native American, and 5.4% African.

 Examples of Honduran mestizos are, Poet Clementina Suarez, novelist and poet Roberto Sosa, footballer Noel Valladares and former president Manuel Zelaya.